Binary141/4510-p15/README.md

-# 4510-p15
+# Cypher block chaining

 ## General Info
-This is for an assignment where you take a key, convert it to binary, and use it in conjuction with a certain order of xor'ing the string to create an "encrypted" string.
+This is an implementation where you take a key, convert it to binary, and use it in conjuction with a certain order of xor'ing the string to create an "encrypted" string.
 This makes use of Cipher Block Chaining (CBC) as the underlaying technology to achieve the output.

-Assignment Description:
+Description:
  * Here are the steps you should follow:

     > Convert the ascii key to a binary (10101010) representation.